DcortezMeleth/DcortezMeleth.github.io/_posts/2018-2-28-Vaadin_export.md

 Luckily for my, all those fields were available to me and existed in the same scope as button.
 But what if those values would be distributed into more components?
 What if there were more of them than 2 or 3?

 If you somehow managed to find better solution share it with me.
 I still have a little light of hope in my heart, that there exists a better, cleaner solution.

+### Exclaimer

+I had this kind of problems with Vaadin 7.
+I newer versions hopefully they are solved in some other, cleaner and non-hacky way.